 - Make viewers more likely to subscribe, share, and watch additional videos from your brand

-Video discovery ads consist of an image thumbnail, a headline, and up to 2 lines of text (depending on where the ad appears).
-When a user interacts with the thumbnail, they’re taken to the YouTube watch page for the ad.
+In-feed video ads include an image thumbnail, a headline, and up to 2 lines of text (depending on where the ad appears).
+When a viewer interacts with the thumbnail, they’re taken to the YouTube watch page for the ad.

 YouTube search results

 - On desktop, your ad appears with related videos adjacent to the main video.